apeggers/discord-hydration-bot/README.md

 COMMAND_PREFIX=[prefix string for text commands] REMINDER_DELAY=[seconds between reminders]
 ```
-To configure the Python virtual environment, run `$ pipenv install` from the project base directory:
+To configure the Python virtual environment, run `$ pipenv install` from the project base directory.

 To run the bot, simply execute the following command from the base directory:
 ```